nllz/IRTF-HRPC/draft-quichr.md

 By preventing the ossification of the protocol by middleboxes through the encryption of transport headers, QUIC enhances the adaptability of the architecture.

-As a transport protocol, QUIC tries to be agnostic for application layer protocols, even though it is currently optimized for HTTP2.
+As a transport protocol, QUIC tries to be agnostic for application layer protocols, even though it is currently tailored to work with HTTP/2.

 ## Outcome Transparency

+Outcome transparency concerns the intelligibility of the effects of a protocol in relation to its users, protocol developers, and implementers, and its potential consequences (e.g. lack of authenticity may lead to lack of integrity and negative externalities){{RFC8280}}.

-If QUIC will be successfully and widely deployed, as it seems to be the case {{Ruethetal}}, it will represent a remarkable evolution of the transport layer with equally significant impact on the Internet architecture.
-The following section will discuss the potential effects of QUIC on the wider protocol milieu, the Internet infrastructure and its users, and well as the key takeaways emerged during the review process in regards to the development of the protocol itself.
+QUIC represents a remarkable evolution of the transport layer with significant impact on the Internet architecture and, most importantly, the service provided to users.

+### Encryption

 The IETF has reached consensus on the fact that pervasive monitoring is an attack (see {{RFC7258}}), and that a response to mitigate this is represented by ubiquitous encryption, which would also reinforce the end-to-end nature of the network {{RFC2775}} {{RFC3724}} {{RFC7754}}.

 With the advent of QUIC, encryption becomes the default on the transport level.
+This has a critical impact on the protection of user privacy.

-This has an impact on network operators that previously used visible parts of protocols to, among other things, manage, operate, and secure their networks {{RFC8404}}.
-At the same time, it also improves the integrity of the datastream, as QUIC allows to protect users against injections of ads by network operators.
+Furthermore, it has implications concerning network operators that had previously used visible parts of protocols to, among other things, manage, operate, and secure their networks {{RFC8404}}.

+Encryption also improves the integrity of the datastream, as QUIC allows to protect users against injections of ads by network operators.

 ### Permissionless innovation and its challenges

-As also stated by interviewees during the research phase of this review, the development of QUIC was partly inspired by the less pronounced uptake of SCTP (Stream Control Transmission Protocol), a protocol for transmitting multiple streams of data at the same time between two end points that have established a connection in a network, standardized in {{RFC4960}}.
+As suggested by interviewees during the research phase of this review, and to acquire a more contextualized understanding of protocol development efforts over time, it is relevant to pay attention to the history of SCTP (Stream Control Transmission Protocol).
+SCTP is a protocol for transmitting multiple streams of data at the same time between two end points that have established a connection in a network, standardized in {{RFC4960}}.

 As outlined in the comparison between SCTP and QUIC presented in {{draft-joseph-quic-comparison-quic-sctp-00}}, the deployment of SCTP is not particularly widespread.
 In-network devices, like NAT gateways for example, do not support SCTP well.
 NAT gateways need to be upgraded to be SCTP-aware, the modification of middleboxes is very expensive, and Internet service providers, focusing on the sustainability of their business, update the devices in accordance with the benefit that this can represent for their revenues.